- What you can do by integrating with Microsoft Flow

 - Connecting with Slack

-Kintone uses OAuth for authentication.
-This ensures a secure connection with Microsoft Flow, and other connected services, without having to type in a login name or password for kintone.com.
+You can allow users to use integration with external services such as Microsoft Flow, Google Hangouts Chat, and Slack.
+OAuth is used for authentication.
+This ensures a secure connection with external services and other integrated services, without having to type in a login name or password for kintone.com.

-- Notifying Kintone when an e-mail is received by your email client, such as Outlook
+- Notifying Kintone when an email client, such as Outlook, receives an email

-- When a record has been added to the Kintone application, adding it as an event in Google Calendar
+- When a record has been added to a Kintone app, registering it as an event in Google Calendar

 - From the Gear wheel select Users & System Administration.